ansible/lightbulb/facilitator/README.md

-# The Ansible Lightbulb Presenters Guide
+# The Ansible Lightbulb Facilitators Guide

 **NOTE**: This document is mostly complete however Lightbulb v2 is still a work in progress and some parts are not complete yet.